 IBISWorld’s report, which was published in May 2015, coincided with the Australian government’s announcement that spending in childcare systems throughout the country would be increased by $3.5 billion AUD while statutory parental leave requirements would be reduced.

-Qualify me is a highly reputable provider of childcare courses that are specifically designed to meet current and future industry needs.
-The increasing demand for childcare services in combination with recent government reforms means that qualified childcare personnel are in more demand than ever before.
+Qualify me is a highly reputable education facilitator of childcare courses in Australia such as Certificate 3 in Early Childhood Education and Care as that are specifically designed to meet current and future industry needs.
+The increasing demand for childcare services in combination with recent government reforms means that qualified childcare personnel is in more demand than ever before.

 Individuals who will have qualifications in the provision of childcare will have access to a large number of job opportunities in a variety of different roles and settings.
 The Australian Government’s Australian Jobs portal provides detailed listings of all current vacancies in early childhood education.